NGV – ‘The Field Revisited’

 The Age critic Patrick McCaughey (later director of the NGV) rounded out the same issue of Art and Australia with a vigorous defence of the show, denying the curatorial direction amounted to merely a passing movement, insisting that it demonstrated a more profound engagement with modernism (understood as progressively parsimonious exercises in pictorial self-reference).
 Yet the very terms in which he characterised modernism thus, promptly declared his allegiance to the noted American critics of the day, Clement Greenberg and Michael Fried.
 If the movement of Minimalism had a direction, it was unmistakably stateside.
 Greenberg visited Australia in May 1968 and judged the Georges Prize in Melbourne, awarding it to Sydney Ball (1933-2017).
 He later contributed an essay to The Field catalogue.
 This frank demonstration of cultural influence has subsequently come to be viewed with some suspicion following the disclosure that promotion of American-style abstraction largely originated with funds from theCIA throughout the fifties and sixties, as a policy of de-politicised individualism.
 In hindsight, McCaughey’s declaration that “What this new convention seeks is a more deliberate alignment of Australian art with modernist tradition’ (p.
 235) sounds uncomfortably like a more cultured version of Prime Minister Harold Holt’s 1966 slogan “All the way with LBJ”.
 It is worth noting in passing that Greenberg was an ardent advocate of the Vietnam War, confirming an altogether dubious ideology.

 What gives Australian Minimalism special impact, in as much as it has any, is really the absence of a convincing engagement with Pop Art, a movement that arose at roughly the same time as Minimalism and posits an equally radical view of pictorial form, but appeals instead to common print norms rather than fundamentals of geometry.
-Australia never really attains its Roy Lichtenstein or Andy Warhol because the figurative tradition remained too vital, abstraction relatively cautious.
-A painting of Ginger Meggs or an Aeroplane Jelly packet say, could never really register as compelling, so long as the local art world gave preference to figuration.
-The comic strip or commercial design needed an atmosphere of severe formal scrutiny in which to be properly recognised as radical painting.
+Australia never really attains its Roy Lichtenstein or Andy Warhol because the Expressionist tradition remained too vital, abstraction running in parallel was also dominated by the personal, gestural.
+A painting of Ginger Meggs or an Aeroplane Jelly packet say, could never really register as compelling, so long as the local art world gave preference to Expressionism and looked for myths in wilderness.
+The comic strip or commercial design needed an atmosphere of severe formal scrutiny, an impersonal touch, to be properly recognised as radical for painting.
 It is significant however, that a number of the more prominent artists in The Field initially looked to Pop Art or alternated with Minimal projects.
 Dick Watkins (1937-), Alun Leach-Jones (1937-2017) Alan Oldfield (1943-2004) Dale Hickey (1937-) and Robert Rooney (1937-2017) all retain a subtle hint of print standards to their work.
 Ultrascope 5 (1968) by Vernon Treweeke (1939-2015) is the figurative exception in The Field (seated female nudes rotated through four quadrants) – could conceivably belong in a selection of Pop Art from the time.
 His inclusion in fact highlights telling uncertainties in the curator’s criterion.

 But where Australian artists of the sixties could never really be cool enough for Pop Art, they bring something like an added flippancy or cynicism to their Minimalism.
 Their pictures look more like a graphic designer’s idea of abstraction, at once embracing the norms of layouts or sunshade awnings as well as the nuances of coloured geometry in an uneasy blend.
 They are subtly distinct from American peers.
 This subversive element is also the reason why so few of the artists could sustain the Minimalist project throughout their careers.
 They frankly couldn’t give a damn.
 They were, as Herald critic Alan McCullough rightly accused them, ‘bandwagon jumpers’ but at a time when a bandwagon was unusually prominent and accommodating, who can blame them?
 They were the bandwagon Australian art had to have.
 It was a period of unaccustomed prosperity after all, and the Australian art world diversified along promising international lines.
 The Field went there in the quest for greener pastures and it would not be the last such venture in conformity.